We're bringing you a tech-focused Christmas gift guide every day up to the big day itself, to help fuel your present buying inspiration.

 There's a lot of competition, but Spotify remains our music streaming service of choice, and a Spotify Premium subscription makes an excellent last minute gift for anyone who's currently using the ad-supported free version.

 Spotify Premium puts millions of songs at their fingertips (the exact number is thought to be around 40 million), with an intuitive interface that's easy to use and offers various easy ways to discover new music.

 Its smart playlists, podcasts and social sharing tools put it head and shoulders above many other music streaming services, and the lucky recipient of your gift will be able to download tracks to three devices at a time for offline listening (great if they're planning a trip overseas, or have a phone contract with a limited data allowance).

-Of course, there are many other music streaming services, any of which would make a great last-minute gift, including Apple Music, Pandora and Tidal.
+Of course, there are many other music streaming services, any of which would make a great last-minute gift, including Apple Music (opens in new tab), Pandora (opens in new tab) and Tidal (opens in new tab).
 For more info, check out our guide to the best music streaming services.